-A 4.0 or greater earthquake resulting from the Humboldt Fault or triggered by one of the east-west traverse faults in Missouri caused by an 1811 New Madrid event.
-Sustained after shocks may also result in minor liquefaction of soils, particularly in downtown Wichita, causing foundation shifting.
-Transportation and utility disruptions would also be anticipated.
+A 5.0 or greater earthquake resulting from the Humboldt Fault or triggered by one of the east-west traverse faults in Missouri caused by an 1811-12 New Madrid event.
+Sustained aftershocks may also result in minor liquefaction of soils, particularly in downtown Wichita, causing foundation shifting.
+Transportation, utility, commercial, and industrial disruptions would also be anticipated.
+Also, medical facilities and public safety agencies would rapidly become overwhelmed.